rangle/angular-training-slides/slides/src/content/services.md

 ## Using the `.catch` operator

 - The `.catch` operator allows us to catch errors on a stream, do something, then pass the exception onwards
-- This also means we can inspect the error and decide how to handle it
+- We can inspect the error and decide how to handle it

 ```ts
   return this.http.get('https://api.spotify.com/v1/dsds?q=' + term + '&type=artist')